yijia2413/vagrant-cascading-hadoop-cluster/README.md

 Name resolution works from the host to all VMs and between all VMs as well.
 If you are using linux, make sure you have `avahi-daemon` installed and it is running.
 On a Mac everything should just work (TM) witouth doing anything.
-(Windows testers and patches welcome).
+Windows users have to install [Bonjour for Windows](http://support.apple.com/kb/dl999) before starting the cluster.

 The network used is `192.168.7.0/24`.
 If that causes any problems, change the `Vagrantfile` and `modules/avahi/file/hosts` files to something that works for